Return to Central America - Winter 2011 Trip Timeline

 Hiking Pacaya – The Journey at Last

-Two days ago, for less than what I would pay to go to the movies in the U.S., my friend and I hiked an active volcano named Pacaya.
+Two days ago, for less than what I would pay to go to the movies in the U.S. and some supplies from Backcountry.com, my friend and I hiked an active volcano named Pacaya.
 It’s something many have done before me, and many more will do after me, but yesterday was my day to do it, and it was freaking awesome!
 If you’ve been following me for awhile then you might remember that last summer Pacaya erupted just before my trip began and was closed for a vast majority of my time there, so I didn’t get a chance to hike it.
 Needless to say, this was a long awaited trek that I was really looking forward to.

 click photos to enlargeVolcan de Pacaya